Your Guide To Colonoscopy

 history of polyps or colon cancer, your doctor may recommend a form of

-colon examination called a colonoscopy to
+colon examination called a

 screen for colon cancer.
 It uses a long flexible tube inserted via the anus to thoroughly examine the lining of the